lantran305/Ecommerce-Web-Performance-Purchase-Behavior-Analysis-SQL-BigQuery/README.md

 ## 1. Project Overview
 ### 📖 What is this project about?
-This project uses **SQL** and **BigQuery** to analyze the performance of an e-commerce website, focusing on website traffic, user behavior, marketing channel performance, conversion, transactions, and revenue over time.
+This project uses **SQL** and **BigQuery** to analyze e-commerce data from the Google Merchandise Store to understand the key drivers of revenue and conversion performance.
+Using Google Analytics data from January to July 2017, the analysis examines overall performance, traffic sources, product performance, and device usage to identify revenue opportunities and areas for improvement.
-The goal is to identify key performance trends, understand customer purchasing behavior, and evaluate how different traffic sources and devices contribute to overall business performance.

 ### Business Questions
-1. **How is the e-commerce website performing?**
+Understand where revenue comes from, which factors influence e-commerce performance, and where the business should focus improvement efforts.
-   - Analyze visits, pageviews, transactions, bounce rate, and revenue trends over time.
+1. How did traffic, transactions, conversion rate, and revenue change over time?

-2. **Which traffic sources and devices drive the best business performance?**
+2. Which traffic sources generated the most revenue and had the highest conversion rates?
-   - Evaluate traffic, conversion rate, and revenue contribution by traffic source and device.

-3. **How do customers behave throughout the purchasing journey?**
-   - Compare browsing behavior between purchasers and non-purchasers and analyze purchasing frequency.

-4. **Which products and product journeys contribute to sales?**
-   - Analyze product-level conversion from view → add to cart → purchase and identify products purchased together.
-...
+3. Which high-traffic sources had relatively low conversion performance?
+4. How did traffic source performance change over time?
+5. Which products generated the most revenue?
+6. Which traffic sources contributed the most revenue to the top products?
+7. How did e-commerce performance differ across devices?
 ## 📂 Dataset Description & Data Structure

 **📌 Data Source**: The sample data is from **Google Analytics 4 (GA4)**, exported to **BigQuery**, including user activity data from the **Google Merchandise Store** e-commerce website.